Our Investment Strategy

 - Generational Grants

-Our all-volunteer family Board has generously designated their grants budget, for the foreseeable future, to the extended Skees family in the form of collaborative Generational Grants.
+Our all-volunteer family Board has generously designated their discretionary grants budget, for the foreseeable future, to the extended Skees family in the form of collaborative Generational Grants.
 These two-year grants may be designated to small nonprofits working to end poverty via education or job-creation in the U.S. or internationally and must be chosen through a Board-supervised, family-research, vetting, and consensus process.
 We are excited to engage our over thirty family members in three generations, from Boulder to Berlin, Kentucky to Korea, Hawaii to Ohio, to learn more about our mission and grantmaking process.
-Program begins in 2017.
+This program began in 2017.

 What are we doing with the other 95 percent?
 Besides operational expenses and grants that must total an annual “5 percent payout” of our corpus (our foundation’s endowment)—which we often exceed in our impatience to effect equality and prosperity everywhere and now—we have begun to shift our investments from legacy (stocks, bonds, real estate trusts, etc.) into social impact.
 We have chosen direct program-related investments (PRIs), debt, and equity that match our mission to end global poverty via education and job-creation, including college microloans in developing countries, water-filtration franchise jobs in East Africa, microloans and jobs in Latin America, and health education and access in Africa, Latin America, and Asia.
 In this way, a growing percent of our corpus earns a modest financial return while directly advancing our mission.
 Check out our investments here; and stay tuned, because we aim to reach 100 percent before we work ourselves out of a job.